 - Plan Essays Before You Start Writing.
 Outline your Introduction with a view to defining the main terms, including a relevant statistic and indicate the subsequent points you intend covering.
 Also plan which statistics and diagrams you intend using in each of your follow-up paragraphs.
 Taking time to plan your essays at the start is a sure way to help you write essays that flow logically and which demonstrate your knowledge and ability to apply it to the question.

 - Define all key Economic Terms.
 This is an effective way to get marks since it demonstrates your economic knowledge to the marker in the most efficient manner.
-Include these at the start of all short answers and longer paragraph responses but remember with essays to only define the economic term that is pertains to the theme of the question.
+Include these at the start of all short answers and longer paragraph responses but remember with essays to only define the economic term that pertains to the theme of the question.
 This will show the markers that you understand what has been asked and is a great way to transition to the appropriate economic theory and statistics.

 Looking for some extra help with HSC Economics?

-Don’t wait till the last minute.
+Don’t wait until the last minute.
 Get help now.
 We’ve got a fantastic team of experienced HSC Economics tutors.
 They’re passionate about Economics and can help you prepare for and ace your HSC trials and finals.

 We offer personalised, one-on-one tutoring in your home.
-If you’re not able to have face to face tutoring, or if you’d prefer, we also a great online tutoring platform and many online tutors available.
+If you’re not able to have face to face tutoring, or if you’d prefer, we also have a great online tutoring platform and many online tutors are available.

 To find out more and get started with an expert Economics tutor, get in touch today.
 Give us a call on 1300 312 354 or contact us here.